JSitter/pneumonia-detector/README.md

 # RSNA Challenge
-The notebooks associated with this challenge use a conda environment that is installed locally on the computer.
-Conda is already installed on this machine.
-To use the python environment type:
+The notebooks associated with this challenge use a conda environment that is installed locally on your computer.
+Once the conda environment is installed activate the environment using the command:
 ```
 source activate tensorflow_gpu
 ```

-If the required dependencies are installed as a different environment you can view all the installed environments using:
+If the required dependencies are installed as a different environment name, you can view all the installed environments using:

 ```
 conda info --envs